dakics/asm-tie-fighter/README.md

 ------------
 As with any other MS-DOS application, on modern OS you need to run it inside [DOSBox].

-To make it playable, you probably have to  slow down the CPU.
-Tweak with **CTRL-11** and **CTRL-12** until it is OK.
-If you slow it down too much, you will figure out how zig-zag alien movement is implemented.
+Tweak CPU speed with **CTRL-11** and **CTRL-12** until it is playable.

   - **LEFT / RIGHT SHIFT** - move player ship
   - **LEFT ALT** - fire rocket

 If you have sound on, you will be blasted by roar of the player rocket launch.
-There is even brief explosion if you get killed!
+There is even a brief explosion if you get killed!

 ![alt tag](https://raw.github.com/dakics/asm-tie-fighter/master/tie-0.png)